Headshot of Katharine Petrich

 Intellectually, I am most passionate about how non-state actors challenge our understanding of security and governance: how do they emerge, grow, thrive, and engage with communities around them?
 These are incredibly innovative actors who consistently defy the ‘rules’ of the international system and expose weaknesses within states.
-Their activities often come at a high human cost in the form of violent death, forced displacement, and corruption, making the problem feel deeply urgent.
+Their activities often come at a high human cost in the form of violent death, forced displacement, and corruption.

 In my personal life, I enjoy reading fiction, traveling, and hiking with my dog.